 Free-ranging domestic cats and feral cat colonies may also serve to attract coyotes; it is important that domestic cats be kept indoors and that feral cats be spayed or neutered when possible.
 Bringing food inside when feral outdoor cats are not feeding might alleviate part of this attractant.

 3. DO NOT RUN FROM A COYOTE

 When you encounter a coyote, shout or throw something in its direction.
 Do not run away.
 Do not play victim if you can help it.
-If a coyote seems intent on defending a certain area, particularly around pupping season (May), your best bet may be to alter your route to avoid conflict with a normally calm animal.
+If a coyote seems intent on defending a certain area, particularly around pupping season (May), your best bet may be to alter your route to avoid conflict with a normally calm animal; understand that there may be seasonal patterns of behavioral changes and act accordingly.
 We recommend if you are out walking that you carry some sort of noise maker with you (some have reported success scaring off coyotes by shaking a can of rocks).

 If you see a coyote during the daytime, you should exhibit caution, as that coyote may have become habituated to humans (and may be more likely to attack).
 If you are approached by a coyote, you should yell, wave your arms, and/or throw something at the coyote (do not run away).

 Some repellents may work in keeping coyotes out of small areas such as yards, although these have not been tested thoroughly for coyotes.
 Repellents may involve remotely activated lights or sound-making devices.
 Fencing may keep coyotes out of a yard, particularly if it is more than six feet in height with a roll bar across the top.
 Spray repellents (pepper spray, etc) that you can carry with you have been reported with only moderate to no success.